Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Red Voice.md

 The body does not let go
 Of what it has swallowed.
 ### 9 After the Abyssal Carpet Swallows the Creature
-Whether abundant ocean...
+Whether abundant ocean
-or desolate land...
+or desolate land
-No feeling is the end.
+no feeling is the end.

-Because, on longer time scales...
+On longer time scales
-Desert...
-Becomes ocean...
-Becomes desert...
+even desert can become
-Becomes ocean again.
+ocean again.
 ### 10 When the bunker door opens
 Welcome
 And thank you